First-order friendliness: Introduction and definition

 \section{Introduction and definition}

-The relation of friendliness, introduced in the propositional context in \cite{Makinson}, has a very straightforward definition as a $\forall \exists$ version of the fundamental $\forall \forall$ notion of consequence.
+The relation of logical friendliness, introduced in the propositional context in \cite{Makinson}, has a very straightforward definition as a $\forall \exists$ version of the fundamental $\forall \forall$ notion of consequence.
 Specifically, if $\Gamma$ is a set of formulae of classical propositional logic and $\phi$ is a formula of the same, $\Gamma$ is said to be friendly to $\phi$ iff for every valuation $v$ on the propositional variables occurring in formulae of $\Gamma$, if $v(\gamma)=1$ for all $\gamma \in \Gamma$ then there is an extension of $v$ to a valuation $v'$ covering also any remaining variables in $\phi$ such that $v(\phi) = 1$.
 It is thus a weakening of classical consequence and if the existential quantifier in its definition is replaced by a universal one, it reverts to the classical relation.

 So defined, friendliness has a number of interesting features.
-While failing some familiar properties of classical consequence, it satisfies some others in full, as well as yielding `local' versions of yet others, as shown in \cite{Makinson}.
+While lacking some familiar properties of classical consequence, it satisfies some others in full, as well as yielding `local' versions of yet others, as shown in \cite{Makinson}.
 However, if we seek to extend the definition from the propositional to the first-order context, a number of options arise due to the greater complexity of the notion of a first-order model, with its ingredients of domain of discourse, values for individual constants, values for predicate and function letters, and the equality relation.
+The various options generate distinct relations, which differ in their behaviour. {Indeed, two of the lessons of the present paper are that the concept of friendliness is less robust in the first-order context than in the propositional one and that even the seemingly best behaved of the possible first-order options is less regular than its propositional counterpart, notable with respect to compactness and interpolation.}

-These options give rise to different behaviours for the relations generated.
-Definition \ref{friend} of the present paper chooses one of those options for close study, selected because its behaviour appears to manifest the greatest regularity and continuity with the propositional case.
+Definition \ref{friend} of the present paper chooses one of those options for close study, selected because it manifests the greatest regularity and continuity with the propositional case.
 In the main text, alternative definitions are mentioned only in passing where pointed comment is particularly helpful, but an Appendix systematically compares them with the nominated one and each other.